School Logo

 "Fifty pounds please"

-food.
-Picking up a pen and notebook she
+to serve food.
+Picking up a pen and

 • Taxonomy - written number and quantities: Early explorations with marks: attaching